moee/lambda-hands-on/README.md

 ## Cleaning up

 After you're done don't forget to remove all resources from AWS (`sls project remove`), otherwise they will incur costs!

+## Acknowledgements

+* Thanks to @karlhorky and @sanjabonic for building the client (https://github.com/karlhorky/voting-app-aws-demo)